junghan0611/spacemacs/layers/+intl/keyboard-layout/README.md

 ![](img/programmer-dvorak-layout.png)

-There\'s also a sub-layout called [Programmer Dvorak](https://www.kaufmann.no/roland/dvorak/).
+There's also a sub-layout called [Programmer Dvorak](https://www.kaufmann.no/roland/dvorak/).
 It reorders the number and symbol keys, to make it easier to type common programming symbols, without having to hold down the shift key.
 The keys that differ from the